isomerpages/moe-frontierpri/_about-us/Principal's Message.md

 values inculcation and within a conducive and enabling school environment.
 &nbsp;Under the careful supervision of our committed teachers, our students are nurtured to blossom to be the best that they could be.
-We are proud that while our Frontiers continue to excel beyond the non-academics, their PSLE sterling results have sustained and surpassed national standards since 2018.
+We are proud that while our Frontiers continue to excel beyond the academics, their PSLE sterling results have sustained and surpassed national standards since 2018.
 Our highly esteemed teachers have been selected to share and present at the national and international conferences to benefit more educators